-Here is how a stop order works in the market:
+Here is how a stop loss order works in the market:

 - Stop-losses are sitting in the market as limit orders waiting to be filled

-- When triggered, your stop turns into a market order
+- When the order is triggered, your stop turns into a market order

 - Market orders are filled at the best price available when the order executes

 - Fast moving markets can have your stop price filled at a worse price level than you originally intended.

 This is called slippage and for many traders, it is not a risk that is thought about nor accounted for in their trade plans.
 You never know when slippage can occur (remember it can also happen on entry into the market as well) and it is something that is difficult to plan for.